abhishek2393/widget/readme.md

 >  <script type="module" src="/main.js"  data-position="mid-right" data-id="Pxwqwer"data-theme="black" data-color="#fff"></script>

-*  data-position - dictate where you want widget to appear (top, mid-left, mid-right, bottom)
+*  data-position - dictate where you want widget to appear (defaults to top if no position is given) (top, mid-left, mid-right, bottom)
 *  data-theme- personalize background color of widget (black/white), depending on your website's theme
 *  data-color - customize text color in the widget (black/white), to match your website's aesthetics